Caiaphas: Literature

-In the thirteenth-century French text Estoire del Saint Graal, Caiaphas is responsible for imprisoning Joseph of Arimathea. the Roman emperor Vespasian promises not to slay or burn him for information about Joseph.
+In the thirteenth-century French text Estoire del Saint Graal, Caiaphas is responsible for imprisoning Joseph of Arimathea.
+The Roman emperor Vespasian promises not to slay or burn him for information about Joseph.
 To punish him, he instead sets him adrift at sea.

 In Inferno, Dante Alighieri places Caiaphas in the sixth realm of the eighth circle of Hell, where hypocrites are punished in the afterlife.
 His punishment is to be eternally crucified across the hypocrites' path, who eternally step on him.

 Caiaphas is mentioned throughout the works of William Blake as a byword for a traitor or Pharisee.

-Caiaphas and his ossuary are the subjects of Bob Hostetler's novel, The Bone Box (2008).

 Caiaphas is mentioned in the 19th verse of The Ballad of Reading Gaol by Oscar Wilde:

 He is also depicted having an argument with Pontius Pilate regarding the passing of the death sentence against Jesus in The Master and Margarita by Mikhail Bulgakov.

+Contrary to the conventional depiction, the short novel The Good Man Jesus and the Scoundrel Christ (2010) by Philip Pullman portrays Caiaphas as a kindly man, heartbroken that Jesus must die for the good of the Jewish nation.

 Arts

-Christ before Caiaphas, c.1490, is one of only a handful of works attributed to Antonio della Corna, who was active primarily in his native Lombardy in northern Italy.
+Christ before Caiaphas, c.1490, is one of only a handful of works attributed to Antonio della Corna.